 Becoming better at a particular sport takes determination and discipline.
 Students must take direction from their teacher/coach, follow the rules, and respect their peers, even their opponents.
 This also helps teach children about healthy competition; how to win with humility and lose with grace.
 As you can see, I’ve been an advocate of competition for kids – just read the post below.

 Most schools explore a variety of different sports, from gymnastics to athletics and swimming.
-This allows them to potentially find something they’re passionate about that they can pursue outside of school as an extracurricular activity.
+Some require specialist sports equipment such as badminton which requires badminton shoes, or football which requires football boots.
+However, it’s a small price to pay.
+Playing sports allows them to potentially find something they’re passionate about that they can pursue outside of school as an extracurricular activity.
 Even if they’re not particularly fond of PE, they are still allowed to develop various skills, as discussed above.
 So, while you may not necessarily consider PE to be an important subject compared with English or STEM subjects, it is actually very beneficial for students and shouldn’t be overlooked.

 Me now … on the benefits of sports in schools

 I read a worrying statistic the other day; it said that most children, girls, in particular, stop doing sports by age 14.
 In an article by Youth Sport Trust entitled ‘Key Findings From Girls Active Survey’ dated November 2017, there are many statistics to review, all aimed at understanding why girls in particular drop out of sports so young, and usually a lot sooner than boys do.